Dineshg49/shell-mimic/README.md

 - > makefile
 - > ./a.out

+To exit the shell use the quit command or press Ctlrl + D .
 ## IMPLEMENTATION
 The code is written in the modular form .
 Almost each function has its own code file and the header file.

 ### The different files and their roles :
 - #### main.c